Haichuan-Yang/Wesoft-research-group/content/authors/admin/_index.md

   - Researchers
 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Haichuan Yang is a research assistant professor of computational intelligence at the [Hashimoto & Arai Lab. / Kagami Lab.](http://www.ic.is.tohoku.ac.jp/ja/), Tohoku University.
+His research interests include meta-heuristic algorithms, artificial neuron model and complex systems.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+He was a recipient of the Best Paper Award at the IEEE International Conference on Progress in Informatics and Computing, the Outstanding Academic Performance Award of IEICE, and the [Support for Pioneering Research Initiated by the Next Generation (SPRING) of JST](https://promotion-research.ctg.u-toyama.ac.jp/spring-student/yang_r4/).